kokonocchi/gbf-relink/summon_trait_chances.md

 :material-lightbulb: Data Version: `2.0.2`

 This page documents all the available traits and their chances on summons.

 Disclaimer I do not own this data and was shared publically among forums

-??? warning ">> SPOILER WARNING (Full Summon List) - CLICK TO EXPAND"

     !!! note ":material-note: Notes/Observations"